Dopot-Labs/dopot-frontend/src/posts/metamask-push-protocol-aragon-secure-crowdfunding-dopot.md

 ---
 title: "Metamask, Push Protocol, and Aragon: The Triad of Secure Reward Crowdfunding on Dopot"
 description: "Discover how Metamask, Push Protocol, and Aragon power Dopot, creating a secure, transparent, and efficient decentralized reward crowdfunding platform.
-Learn how these tools redefine trust in blockchain-based fundraising"
+Learn how these tools redefine trust in blockchain-based fundraising."
 date: "2025-05-14"
 author: "Rehan Shafqat"
+tags: ["Security & Privacy", "Blockchain Technology", "DEFI"]
 ---

 # Metamask, Push Protocol, and Aragon: The Triad of Secure Reward Crowdfunding on Dopot